Horizon-Builder/Horizon-Builder/docs/Horizon-Builder-Requirements.md

 * Ability to buy items for a custom amount
 * Spell point support
 * filter out specific types of elements from a source.
 For example, maybe someone likes a lot of one source but doesn't want specifically the spells
+* plugin support sometime after ALPHA, maybe add some hooks/overrides so that they can expand them that way for functionallity and the generics can be done via config (can be set in app) with like the basic color/accent setter base theme dark/light you know the drill
 ###Awaiting further discussion with Dev team
 ###Put on Hold for a rainy day